 Many ancient buildings were lost to modern times as they were destroyed by conquering civilizations.
 Alhambra, however, is different.
 This palace fortress is important because it is essentially a time capsule of preserved Nazarid palaces that were built within it.
 It was preserved even after the Christian reoccupation of Spain.

 Alhambra gives us an impression of what royal life was like in Islamic Spain under the Nazarids, who were the last Arabian Muslim dynasty in Spain.
-They lost their hold on the Iberian Peninsula with the final battle of Grenada in 1492.
+They lost their hold on the Iberian Peninsula with the final battle of Granada in 1492.

 It was originally constructed as a strategic military fortress with a high vantage point in view of the city.
 Eventually palaces were built for the Nazarid rulers inside the walls of Alhambra, some of which still exist today, even after the reconstructions that took place after ownership switched from Muslim to Christian.